vakilkunal/MH-Tools/README.md

 ### :trophy: [Best Setup](https://tsitu.github.io/MH-Tools/setup.html)

-> Calculates the best weapon and base setup to use for a particular location, sublocation, and cheese.
+> Calculates the best trap setup to use for a particular location, sublocation, cheese and/or charm.

 **Bookmarklet(s):** Run the `Setup: Load Items` bookmarklet on the Camp page and your items will be automatically loaded, ticked, and cached on the Best Setup page.
 Run the `Setup: Fields` bookmarklet on basically any page on the MH website and your hunting setup will be automatically loaded into the tool.